MonicaMMartinezV/AutomatonElvish15/README.md

    testAccepted5.

 ## Analysis
 The complexity of this code primarily depends on the length of the input string and the number of transitions required to process it.
-Since Prolog operates on a non-deterministic basis and explores all possible paths, the complexity can be high for larger input strings or automata with many states and transitions.
+Since Prolog operates on a non-deterministic and deterministic basis, and explores all possible paths, the complexity can be high for larger input strings or automata with many states and transitions.

 However, the complexity can be bounded by the size of the automaton and the length of the input string.
 The overall complexity of this is $O(n)$, where n is the length of the input string, because the program processes the input character by character, transitioning between states.
 This is equivalent to the next code: